hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1200
 A dark, blocky shape appears at our stern.
 It's a ship, a cargo ship.
 It doesn't broadcast on AIS.
 I take out my binoculars and try to figure out its course, as it is still far and difficult to make it out.
 For now, it looks as though it is barrelling toward us.
 We keep our course and watch.
 Phew, we can see its stern at an angle, it's going to pass us well to starboard.
 It went by us, I could make out much of its deck, although it carried no cargo.
 This is the closest encounter we've had with a big ship so far.

-We make *penne with a red lentil sauce* (see recipes) for lunch.
+We make [penne with a red lentil sauce](#soumenredlentil) for lunch.
 The food helps to diffuse Devine's headache, a little, but he hopes to nap again right after the ship has passed us.
 The wind has lessened, but is still with us.
 Pino won't self-steer now, I pull ropes while standing on the companionway stairs.
 Afternoons are lonely when Devine doesn't feel good.
 We are 278 km (150 nm) away from the halfway mark.

 ##### 1730
 The wind is much weaker now, I still need to guide Pino along.
 It is cold, so I continue to steer from inside.
 It is not fun, as I am glued to this spot.
 Pino keeps trying to go north, and I want to go east.
 Not Pino, nor the wind care what I want.
 It is going to be a long night.
 Plus Devine has an indigestion and I am not sure what is causing it.
 I made him some fizzy water (we carry a DIY carbonation system on Pino) to help settle his stomach.
 He also ate a bit of crystallized ginger, claiming it helped.
 If we had fresh ginger, I'd brew him a cup of ginger tea.

 We skipped dinner today, as Devine wasn't hungry and I had no desire to cook something complicated for myself.
-I made a small bowl of cereal, and a pita with peanut butter.
+I made a small bowl of cereal, and a [pita](#pita) with peanut butter.
 Breakfast for dinner, hell yes!
 I remember my mom telling me a story about my childhood, that I always asked for toast with a thick layer of peanut butter on top, only because I liked to plant my Smurf figurines in them.
 Makes sense.
 I mean, how ELSE will they stand?

 It is quiet and cold in Pino's world today.
 The days blend with one another, and Vancouver Island is a distant, fictitious land of plenty.
 We won't accept it as a reality, not now, all land is fantasy.
 Our world is ocean, skies, sun, stars, porpoises, dolphins and seabirds.
 This is our 24th day at sea.
 I realize I should not be counting, counting only makes me anxious, and eager to arrive.